Agile-IoT/WordPress/README.md

 After you started the stack by ```docker-compose up``` you can start configuring WSO2IS such that it is usable by WordPress.

 ### Configuration
-For the configuration you need to login as an admin user.
-Default admin credentials are ```admin:admin```.
+For the configuration you need to login in WSO2IS (e. g. https://localhost:9443) as an admin user.
+The default admin credentials are ```admin:admin```.
 #### 1. Add users
 Go to "Users and Roles" -> "Add" -> "Add New User" and fill in the required fields.
 On the next page, you can assign a role to the user.
 Finish the process.
 #### 2. Add a and configure a service provider